hanane-issa/python-crash-course/Module_5/data_visualization_v2.md

 plt.tight_layout()
 plt.show()
 ```
 As you can see, we added the argument `sharex=True` to the function `plt.subplots()` to tell Python the subplots are sharing the x-axis.
-We also added the optional `plt.tight_layout()` to reduce spacing between the plots and improve the overall aethestic.
+We also added the optional `plt.tight_layout()` to reduce spacing between the plots and improve the overall aesthestic.

 ## Seaborn and distribution visualization